theuser9839/stash_plugins/plugins/UniversalMediaLauncher/README.md

 # 🚀 Universal Media Launcher (UML) for Stash

-A Stash plugin  that allows to queue up multiple Gallery Folders and Scene Videos into independent playlist channels and launch them directly into your favorite native desktop applications.
+A Stash plugin  that allows to queue up multiple Gallery Folders and Scene Videos to independent playlist channels and launch them directly from your favorite native desktop applications.

 Bypass the browser's video encoding boundaries and image rendering lags completely by routing your Stash media straight to your local operating system players.